We work on a lot of web projects.

 On the other hand, if your membership numbers are stable, business is driven by word-of-mouth, and you’re currently focused on earning new corporate partnerships, your messaging might be different.

-3) Can you list the primary pains and problems each of your user groups face?
+3) What are the primary pains and problems each of your user groups face?

 A comprehensive messaging strategy seeks to document the frustrations your users face.